 - Less than one-third of ITSM professionals think that business colleagues view IT costs as acceptable but what’s being done to change this perception (or reality)?

 It’s yet another disconnect that the IT industry continues to live with.
-A disconnect that that will continue to act as a barrier to the internal IT organization being able to sufficiently demonstrate that it’s in tune with business want and needs, and able to consistently deliver against them in a value-adding way.
+A disconnect that will continue to act as a barrier to the internal IT organization being able to sufficiently demonstrate that it’s in tune with business want and needs, and able to consistently deliver against them in a value-adding way.
+It will be interesting to see how the ITIL 4 focus on value will affect these ITSM statistics.